jonathan-norris/jonathan-norris.github.io/mediaadd/_posts/2020-7-10-OtherWritingsPrez.md

 **Update: How is coronovirus affecting the mental health of adolescents?** Published online 8 September 2021.

->Update to the original article I wrote for the *Economics Observatory* describing what have been learning on the topic through the pandemic.
+>Update to the original article I wrote for the *Economics Observatory* describing what we have been learning on the topic through the pandemic.

 [**Economics Observatory**](https://www.economicsobservatory.com/update-how-is-coronavirus-affecting-the-mental-health-of-adolescents)